Chapter 21:

 Mai sneered, slowly contorting her face into a crooked smile.
 "Noriko Mito: all she has is looks going for her.
 Deep down though, you know she's nothing but mental and personality issues incarnate.
 You've seen how she treats people."

-I'd tried turning a blind eye to it all, but it was hard to deny Noriko wasn't exactly a normal classmate.
+I'd tried turning a blind eye to it all, but it was hard to deny Noriko wasn't an oddball classmate.
 She'd often outright ignore anyone that tried talking to her, like they weren't even there.
 If the person persisted, Noriko would freak out and scream to back off in front of everyone.
 Boys tolerated her because of her looks, but her reputation was abysmal when it came to female classmates—for multiple reasons.

-"Your minute is up," I said in a cold tone and walked away.
+"Your minute is up," I said in a cold tone.
+My feet were already pacing away.

 "Wait!"
 She stood and chased after me, grabbing my hand.
 It felt like a disease-carrying fly just landed on me.